 Skip to main content

-Transform operations represent a GPGPU/GPU compute technique where GPU draw calls are configured so that they write some specified outputs from the vertex shaders to (one or more) GPU memory buffers that have been provided by the application.
+Transform operations represent a GPGPU/GPU compute technique where standard GPU draw calls are configured so that they also write some specific outputs from the vertex shaders to (one or more) GPU memory buffers that have been provided by the application.

 Transform Feedback operations write their output into Buffer instances.
 These buffers can then be directly set as attributes on Model or VertexArray for regular rendering operations.